Messaging: 2024-25 Influenza (Flu) Vaccine

 Who should get a flu vaccine?

-Several flu vaccine brands have been approved for use in the United States, and all updated 2024-25 flu vaccines will protect against this season’s most prevalent flu viruses.
+Flu vaccines administered by healthcare providers: Several flu vaccines and vaccine brands have been approved for use in the U.S., and all updated 2024-25 flu vaccines will protect against this season’s most prevalent flu viruses.
+Talk with a healthcare professional or a local pharmacist about which vaccines are right for you.

 Is the flu vaccine safe?